CQCL/pytket-docs/manual/manual_backend.rst

 The intended semantics of the :py:class:`~pytket.backends.Backend` methods are designed to enable asynchronous execution of quantum programs whenever admissible from the underlying API provided by the device/simulator. :py:class:`~pytket.backends.Backend.process_circuit<s>()` will submit the :py:class:`~pytket.Circuit` (s) and immediately return.

 The progress can be checked by querying :py:class:`~pytket.backends.Backend.circuit_status()`.
-If this returns a :py:class:`CircuitStatus` matching ``StatusEnum.COMPLETED``, then :py:class:`~pytket.backends.Backend.get_X()` will obtain the results and return immediately, otherwise it will block the thread and wait until the results are available.
+If this returns a :py:class:`~pytket.backends.status.CircuitStatus` matching ``StatusEnum.COMPLETED``, then :py:class:`~pytket.backends.Backend.get_X()` will obtain the results and return immediately, otherwise it will block the thread and wait until the results are available.

 .. jupyter-input::